dfns/dfns-api-docs/api-docs/api-keys/README.md

 ## Permissions

 Once an API key has been created, like users, it must be granted permissions to access various API endpoints.
-See the [permissions documentation](../permissions/) for more information.&#x20;
+See the [permissions documentation](broken-reference) for more information.

 ## Policy Engine and revoking API Key

-While API key JWT tokens with the proper permissions can be used to accomplish tasks such as payment initiation, they are nonetheless subject to policy engine controls and can be revoked at any time using the [`RevokeAPIKey`](RevokeApiKey.md) endpoint which invalidates the associated JWT.  _API keys can not approve policy control executions._&#x20;
+While API key JWT tokens with the proper permissions can be used to accomplish tasks such as payment initiation, they are nonetheless subject to policy engine controls and can be revoked at any time using the [`RevokeAPIKey`](RevokeApiKey.md) endpoint which invalidates the associated JWT. _API keys can not approve policy control executions._